Azure/aks-engine/docs/topics/coredns.md

 # CoreDNS customization

-The configuration provided by aks-engine handles most setups by forwarding to the dns server configured on the nodes.
+The configuration provided by AKS Engine handles most setups by forwarding to the dns server configured on the nodes.

 To customize CoreDNS ([kubernetes docs][Customizing DNS Service]) you can create